jakolandio3/angular-messenger-app/README.md

      7. GetFromSessionStorage: Gets Value From SessionStorage
      8. CreateUser: Makes a call to the server to create a new user
      9. RemoveAccount: Makes a call to the server to Delete the registered users account
+     10. CheckPermissions: Checks on the permissions of the current User
+     11. getValid: a BehaviorSubject a component can subscribe to to get isValid on user
+     12. getPermissions: a BehaviorSubject a component can subscribe to to get the array of permissions/roles on user
    - **Used In:**
      1. Login Component
      2. App Component